 Savour each piece of chocolate!
 In this particular case, your cognitive capacities and your heightened sensitivity certainly are a blessing!

-Thanks for sharing this post with any person who comes to mind because s-he has a ‘single-minded enthusiasm’ about words and the like.
-Watch the Interview with Paula Prober on Perfectionism and Your Rainforest Mind now.
+Thanks for sharing this article with any person who comes to mind because s-he has a ‘single-minded enthusiasm’ about words and the like.